changetocoding/CSharpTraining/Lesson06-ExtensionMethodsMoreLinq_MoneyboxReview.md

 ### Static class
 - All methods must be static
-- Cannot be initalised (can be used for singleton pattern - Only one instance of class allowed.
-But much better ways of doing singleton with a dependency injection framework)
+- Cannot be initalised
 -

-Use:
+Used for:
 - Singleton
 - Extension Methods
 - Constants variables